Nisbo/another_mvg/README.md

 * 0 --> departure is in time
 * greater than 0 --> the delay in minutes of this departure

-I am using this in an automation to change the color of an LED from WLED
+I am using this in an automation to change the color of a LED from WLED
 ```
 alias: WLED Test - Unten Gelb
 description: ""